 - Exercise regularly (for example, at least 30 minutes of brisk walking daily).
 Exercise increases HDL levels while reducing LDL and triglyceride levels in the body.

 - Lose any excess body fat.
 Being overweight may contribute to raised blood triglyceride and LDL levels.

 - Control your blood sugar levels if you have diabetes.
-High blood sugars are linked to an increased risk of atherosclerosis (‘hardening of the arteries’).
+High blood sugars are linked to an increased risk of atherosclerosis (‘hardening of the arteries’), heart attacks and strokes.

 Medication may be needed